Click here to see the master plan book presented to the College.

 The College of the Mainland Plan to Advance Student Success (COMPASS) is designed to be a strategic road map for the physical development of the college’s campus over the next 10 years.
 The plan includes recommendations on program offerings based on the labor market needs of the Texas Gulf Coast and beyond.
 COMPASS will serve as a valuable, fact-based planning tool for future facility-related decision making.
 The results will be used to assist the college in determining where to focus and invest in terms of facilities and infrastructure.
 This is a very important step in guiding the college to realize the rewarding outcomes of its mission, purpose, core values and goals in meaningful and tangible ways – delivered in the form of facilities, learning environments, programs, opportunities and results.

-In September 2015, College of the Mainland engaged PBK to assist them with the development of this master plan.
+In September 2015, the College of the Mainland engaged PBK to assist them with the development of this master plan.
 The plan is a direct result of this process involving numerous meetings, analysis and development of multiple scenarios in order to arrive at a plan to serve the college for years to come.
 This multi-component initiative includes a facilities assessment and preventative maintenance study, demographics study, space utilization study, as well as the physical master plan development.
+In June 2018, the College engaged PBK to update the master plan, phasing, and associated graphics and text.

 In order to accomplish the task, a steering committee was formed to vet findings as they became available.
 The committee met monthly to review findings and help keep the process on task and on schedule.
 With a system-wide perspective, feedback received from the steering committee provided important direction and course corrections for the planning team.